SecBear/vault/README.md

 - [Nix](https://nixos.org/download.html) with flakes enabled
 - [direnv](https://direnv.net/) (optional but recommended)
-- Okta developer account or access to Okta organization
+- Okta super admin account or access to Okta organization

 Note: if you don't have Nix installed, you can still follow along with your own vault binary installed on your system.
 You can install vault for your system